1. General information

 3.1.2.
 Personal Data collected through the use of the Service:

-When the Client is using the App, the Service may collect data regarding the device(s) the Client uses to access the Service (such as his/her IP address, device identifier (including unique advertising device identifiers, for example Google Advertiser ID and IDFA), technical and statistical data (including data about the Internet connection, cellular service provider and application usage data) and location data (upon a separate consent from the Client).
+When the Client is using the App, the Service may collect account data and game progress, data about Client`s use of the game, such as gameplay data and Client`s interactions with other players inside the game, data regarding the device(s) the Client uses to access the Service (such as his/her IP address, device identifier (including unique advertising device identifiers, for example Google Advertiser ID and IDFA), technical and statistical data (including data about the Internet connection, cellular service provider and application usage data) and location data (upon a separate consent from the Client), messages to the game (such as chat logs and player support tickets), other data Client chooses to give us (such as data to identify a lost account).

 Please be advised, that according to your local legislation (including Lei Geral de Protecao de Dados, Brazil’s General Data Protection law) such information may qualify as personal data.